carpentries-lab/metagenomics-analysis/index.md

 {% include links.md %}

+This is the fourth lesson of the [Metagenomics Workshop](https://carpentries-incubator.github.io/metagenomics-workshop/) comprised of four lessons in total.

 ## Lesson Reference
 Episodes 2.
 Assesing Read Quality and 3.
 Trimming and Filtering are adapted from the corresponding episodes in the [Data Wrangling and Processing for Genomics](https://datacarpentry.org/wrangling-genomics/) lesson.